MiDataInt/mdi-container-builder/README.md

 - <https://sylabs.io/guides/3.5/user-guide/introduction.html>

-Note: this repository is for building the container-builder AMI - container build actions are coded in the pipelines framework:
+Note: this repository is for building the container-builder AMI; container build actions are coded in the pipelines framework:

 - <https://github.com/MiDataInt/mdi-pipelines-framework.git>